Razaaaa/web/README.md

-# Telemedicine Application - Frontend
+# CureHotline Telemedicine Application - Frontend

 This project is the frontend implementation of a Telemedicine application built with React.
 It includes various features to enhance the user experience and functionality.

-## Table of Contents
+## Table of Contentsgit add.

 - [Features](#features)
 - [Prerequisites](#prerequisites)